~ 11 min read

 AWS and SpeedSection titled AWS and Speed

 A critical insight from our analysis is the inherent speed limitations imposed by AWS’s core API calls.
-Despite advancements in IaC tools, they struggle to match the lightning pace of platforms like bun when interacting with AWS services. of of speed by the core api calls made to AWS.
+Despite advancements in IaC tools, they struggle to match the lightning pace of platforms like bun when interacting with AWS services.
+Speed of execution is always limited by the core api calls made to AWS.
 This greatly diminishes the possibility for IaC tools to be anywhere near as fast as bun while dealing with AWS.
 To give an example, removing an AWS IAM role takes around 30s.
 This is just the api call itself.
 Updating lambda function code takes around 15s with some variation.
 Creating a VPC adapter for a lambda takes multiple minutes.
 Or, to give a far-out example, updating a cloudfront distribution takes up to 20 minutes.
 Historically AWS doesnt promise any speed on their general apis.
 The aws docs are intentionally fuzzy in this aspect.

-But this is not to say it will always be this way.
-Maybe AWS will come up with an upgrade which greatly increases their deployment-related api calls.
+But this is not to say that it will always be this way.
+Maybe AWS will come up with an upgrade, which greatly increases their deployment-related api calls.
 These kind of things already happened recently with Eventbridge for example, one api call here improved in speed significantly.
 Other approaches for speed could also be possible.
 If code changes would be live-streamed to AWS (like with the sst), and compilation plus deployment happened already within your AWS network, this could further increase deployment times, but these approaches would be more intricate.

 On the sidelines: WinglangSection titled On the sidelines: Winglang

 Winglang ⭐ 2.6k, 🤔 671 is an up-and-coming IaC tool, but it is also more than that.
 It got founded in late 20229 by the original creator of the code that eventually became the CDK, Elad Ben-Israel @emeshbi.
-At its core it is a new programming language, which uses one piece of code to instruct both the infrastructure and the business logic together (called as “preflight” vs “inflight” code).
+At its core, it is a new programming language, which uses one piece of code to instruct both the infrastructure and the business logic together (called as “preflight” vs “inflight” code).
 It hereby diffuses the division between infrastructure and application code, bringing them all into the same place.

 The wing project itself is a combination of this new wing programming language, a local cloud simulater & dashboard, together with exports into different IaC tools (terraform or cdk), so they can provision the needed infrastructure after compilation.
 At the moment they are not yet production ready, and only a few resources are supported.
-Yet, the most important serverless resources are already there: a lambda function, SQS queues, a bucket and a dynamoDB table (as the primitive form of a “counter”).
+Yet, the most important serverless resources are already there: A lambda function, SQS queues, a bucket and a dynamoDB table (as the primitive form of a “counter”).

 bring cloud;